Your Guide to Understanding and Filling a Hope Chest

 The tradition dates back several decades, but the symbolism of the hope chest is timeless.
 Even if yours is not yet a family heirloom, or it’s filled with just a few meaningful items, the act of giving a close family member a hope chest can be the start of a wonderful tradition for future generations.

 The goal is to encourage each generation to add its own items throughout the years, a process that will eventually turn the chest into a coveted family heirloom.
-Not only does this help to carry on a beautiful tradition, but the act of passing down a hope chest from one generation or family member to the next is also great way to ensure a lasting emotional bond between yourself, or a family member, and the recipient.
+Not only does this help to carry on a beautiful tradition, but the act of passing down a hope chest from one generation or family member to the next is also a great way to ensure a lasting emotional bond between yourself, or a family member, and the recipient.

 How to Fill a Hope Chest